Military psychology: Role

 Another common practice domain for military psychologists is in performing fitness for duty evaluations, especially in high risk and high reliability occupations.
 The types of fitness evaluations include both basic entry examinations and career progression examinations such as those conducted when individuals are seeking promotion, higher-classification clearance status, and specialized, hazardous, and mission critical working conditions.
 When operational commanders become concerned about the impact of continuous, critical, and traumatic operations on those in their command, they often consult with a military psychologist.

 The fitness evaluations might lead to command directed administrative actions or provide the information necessary to make decisions by a medical board or other tribunal and must be thoroughly conducted by non-biased individuals with the experience and training necessary to render a professional opinion that is critical to key decision makers.
 Military psychologists must be well versed in the art and science of psychology as specialized applied practice professionals.
 They must also be highly competent generalists in the military profession, and be able to understand both professions well enough to examine human behavior in the context of military operations.
 It takes the psychologist several years beyond the doctorate to develop the expertise necessary to understand how to integrate psychology with the complex needs of the military.

 Another very select and infrequent use of military psychology is in the interview of subjects, the interrogation of prisoners, and the vetting of those who may provide information of operational or intelligence value that would enhance outcomes of friendly military operations or reduce friendly and enemy casualties.
 Psychology's scientific principles applied here allow the interviewer, agent, or interrogator to get as much information as possible through non-invasive means without the need to resort to active measures or risk violating the rules of engagement, host nation agreements, international and military law or crossing the threshold of the Geneva Conventions' guidelines to which the United States and its allies subscribe, regardless of the status of many of the modern belligerent countries on the international laws and United Nations agreements.

 Area of study

 The goals and missions of current military psychologists have been retained over the years, varying with the focus and strength of intensity of research put forth into each sector.
+Working in research as a military psychologist entails performing personnel research, such as determining what traits are best utilized in which positions, the training procedures, and analyzing what variables impact the health and performance of military personnel.
 The need for mental health care is now an expected part of high-stress military environments.
 The importance and severity of post traumatic stress disorder (PTSD) has gained more credibility than those suffering from it received in the past, and is being highlighted in treatment programs.
 More extensive post-deployment screenings take place now to home in on problematic recoveries that used to be passed unnoticed and untreated.